16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

 Yes.
-Sri Lankans working abroad can apply for a housing loan in a foreign currency and repay in the same currency.
+Sri Lankans working abroad can apply for a mortgage loan in Sri Lanka in a foreign currency and repay in the same currency.
 But the policies applicable to this loan may vary depending on the bank.
 Some require you to be employed abroad for over 2 years, while others want you to show proof for a future contract of 1 year or have an income individually or jointly with your spouse.

 Because of this when you are selecting a bank to apply for this loan, make sure you read through the conditions carefully.
 According to the exchange control act, the loans should be repaid in foreign currency and in the event of the loan being in arrears for over 3 instalments, the bank should recover the loan from the balance in the borrower’s foreign currency account.
 Further, under no circumstances, should the borrower be permitted to settle any outstanding balance of the loan in rupees.